Urban Life - Social integration in the Amazonas

 • Participants’ families are engaged in the learning process.

-The impact in the community is greater than the measurable results with enhanced self esteem; raised aspirations; community autonomy and resilience.
+The impact in the community is greater than the measurable results with enhanced self esteem; raised aspirations; health; community autonomy and resilience.
 Because the operational team is made up of residents, they continue as a living legacy in the community.
 Each person who participates in the program is an agent of change, scaling up impacts through a multiplication process.

 |Urban Lifes project_Leiza da Silva|